 Infectious Diseases

-Most of the time, a child's immune system is able to do the work to rid the body of an infection.
-However, sometimes treatment with an antibiotic is needed.
-When things are more complicated or when infection is not responding to initial treatment, they will need to see a pediatric infectious diseases specialist.
+Most of the time, a child’s immune system is able to rid the body of an infection.
+Sometimes, however, additional treatment is necessary.
+When things are more complicated or when an infection does not respond to initial treatment, the child may need to be seen by a pediatric infectious diseases specialist.

 An infection is caused when a virus, bacteria, fungus or parasite enters the body.
 Prions can also – but rarely do – cause infections.
 Infections can range from the common cold to more uncommon illnesses such as tuberculosis or malaria.
 These agents typically get into the body from the outside, often from other people, insects, animals or contaminated food, water or soil.
 Some infections also arise from bacteria that are already on or in the body.